Swappycoder/Swappycoder/README.md

 - 👋 Hi, I’m @Swappycoder
-- 👀 I’m interested in ... artificial intelligence
+- 👀 I’m interested in ...
+Data Analyst
-- 🌱 I’m currently learning ...c language
+- 🌱 I’m currently learning ...C++
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... mohitkhade11@gmail.com

 <!---
 Swappycoder/Swappycoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.